 At what age do mountain gorillas give birth

-Mountain gorillas are the largest species of primates in the whole world.
-These primates do live in Bwindi impenetrable forest national park and the Virunga conservation area which comprises Mgahinga national park, Virunga national park, and volcanoes national park.
+At what age do mountain gorillas give birth: Mountain gorillas are the largest species of primates in the whole world.
+These primates do live in Bwindi national park and the Virunga conservation area which comprises Mgahinga national park, Virunga national park, and volcanoes national park.
 The mountain gorilla population keeps on increasing day by day and we believe with time, they won’t be endangered animals.

-Bwindi gorilla park has over 700 mountain gorilla families and the rest are shared in other parks.
+Bwindi national park has over 700 Gorillas and the rest are shared in other parks.
 The mountain gorillas are the main attractions of these parks and travelers can always encounter them at any time of the year.
-Travelers do love to encounter these mountain gorillas and this is because they are said to be close relatives to human beings with 98% DNA.
+Travelers do love to encounter these primates and this is because they are said to be close relatives to human beings with 98% DNA.

 Wondering how the mountain gorilla population keeps on increasing?
 Well, female mountain gorillas do give birth when they reach a certain age.
 The female mountain gorillas become sexually active at the age of 10 years to 12 years and when it’s time they want sex, they are the ones that move to the male gorillas.
 The dominant silverback is always responsible for mating all females in the group but there are times when the other male gorilla mate with females.